isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/More Than Just A Green Space.md

 description: ""
 third_nav_title: Fort Canning Hill
 ---
-The Fort Canning Hill we know today is known for not only having a hilltop park with nine historical gardens, but also a historical gateway as well as a venue for celebrations and recreational activities.
+The Fort Canning Hill we know today is more than a hilltop park with nine historical gardens, but also a historical gateway as well as a venue for celebrations and recreational activities.
+This manifestation was due to the implementation of the Museum Planning Area.